a documentary film

 Indelible is an account of the lives of kids who were born into poverty and became targets for mercenary training as young teens.
 Their lives became a writing––a trace left behind––yet because of their relentless desire to survive their histories proved to be indelible, no matter how much effort was made to try to erase them.

 Often trained as mercenaries by the age of fifteen by those who served in the military, they had little choice but to participate.
-Some were used to fight and run guns in Vietnam and Guatemala, before they were even eligible to obtain a social security number.
+Some were used to fight and run guns in Vietnam and Guatemala, before they had a social security number.
 This shows that their service was not part of the legitimate U.S. armed forces––it was not overseen by congress.
 Yet it was directed and controlled by the U.S. government.
-One described being in a group with thirty-three other teens.
+One described being in a group with thirty-two other teens.

 Receiving this kind of mercenary training at such an early age directly impacts psychological development as the human brain is not fully formed.

 Most of these kids were used and then abandoned by those who trained them.
-It appeared they were seen as throw-aways: just another disposable life born into poverty in a culture that only values prosperity.
+They were seen as throw-aways: just another disposable life born into poverty in a culture that only values prosperity.

 Law enforcement in various branches and their mainstream media created false narratives about their histories.
 And for decades, (even today), there was a constant effort to monitor and control the public details of their lives.
 Prison records from archives disappeared.
 Any one who knew them in the U.S seemed afraid to say anything.
-C’s own relatives turned his letters over to the FBI as soon as they received them.
+Harp’s own relatives turned his letters over to the FBI as soon as they received them, long after his conviction.
 The thousands of pages of letters and diaries that did survive were found in other countries and saved by individuals who archived them.

 But these were exceptional kids.
 And like most human beings they were unpredictable, strong and courageous.
 They had their own unique idea of who they were and who they desired to be in life.
 And even though law enforcement and state offices attempted to control their histories and their lives, small slivers of evidence escaped.